• Twitter

 Individual Liberty

-• A wide range of extra-curricular activities are offered to children.
+• A range of extra-curricular activities are offered to children.

 • E-Safety Week including at E-Safety assembly encourages children to exercise their rights to personal freedom safely.